Close Menu

 The taskforce’s sweep focused on notorious Agege hotspots, including:

-These locations have long been known for environmental neglect, illegal trading, and other social vices.
+These locations have long hosted environmental neglect, illegal trading, and various social vices.

-As some suspects were caught red-handed, while others claim they were merely going about their daily business.
+Some suspects acted red-handed, while others claimed they only went about their daily business.

 Arrests and Allegations: Who Was Caught?